Create Refund

 Refund Flow Overview

-This sequence diagram shows the basic API calls and responses for refunds.
+This sequence diagram shows the basic API calls and responses for Refunds.
 Later sections cover each step in depth, with full schemas, examples, and callback details.

 API Parameters